dbalaouras/greece-phonebook-android/README.md

 ## License

 This software is licensed under the permissive [Apache Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 Basically you are free to use and copy the source code if this project with very few restrictions.
-For a cleaner descritpnioplease read [this FAQ](http://www.apache.org/foundation/license-faq.html#WhatDoesItMEAN) or [this description](http://www.tldrlegal.com/license/apache-license-2.0-%28apache-2.0%29).
+For a less vague description, go ahead and read [this FAQ](http://www.apache.org/foundation/license-faq.html#WhatDoesItMEAN) or [this description](http://www.tldrlegal.com/license/apache-license-2.0-%28apache-2.0%29).

     Copyright (C) 2013 Dimitris Balaouras